OfficialZorpze/Fortnite-sigs/README.md

 # Fortnite-sigs
-The latest fortnite sigs every update!
+The latest fortnite sigs and offsets every update!

-# Working on: 18.00
+# Working on: 18.10